samarpan-rai/serveitlearn/README.md

 ## Installation

-I prefer conda but you do you.
-You need at least python 3.7
+You need at least python 3.7.
+I will use conda for this

-1. Create environment (if you don't already have one) `conda create -n serve_scikit_model python=3.7`
+1. Create environment (if you don't already have one) `conda create -n serveitlearn_env python=3.7`

 2. Activate it
-    `conda activate serve_scikit_model`
+    `conda activate serveitlearn_env`

 3. Install it
     `pip install serveitlearn`

-## Getting started
+## Hello World!

-If you want to see a [full example](https://github.com/samarpan-rai/serveitlearn/blob/master/examples/svc_iris_example.py), then you have to take few more after installation because it requires loading scikit-learn model and I didn't release a pickle or joblib due to [potiential security reasons](https://scikit-learn.org/stable/modules/model_persistence.html#security-maintainability-limitations).

-The example, loads iris dataset, trains a simple SVC model and deploys it using `serveitlearn.
+The example, loads iris dataset, trains a simple SVC model and deploys it using `serveitlearn`.

 ```